SasanDilantha/nano-GPT/README.md

 # nano-GPT
-Create nano GPT  for learning GPT
+Create nano GPT  for learning GPT using Pytorch